Benfabi/Faze4-Robotic-arm/0-Construction/a_Wrist.md

 # Wrist

-Before you start, make sure you got the material and 3D prints.
+Before you start, make sure you got the material and 3D prints below ready.

 ## Bill of Material